giuli0dk/microsoft-JavaScript/README.md

-# microsoft-ecmaScript
+# microsoft-JavaScript
-This is a training repository for learning ecmaScript
+This is a training repository for learning JavaScript